Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Feature Analysis and New Attack

 Let $\digamma:\mathbb{R}^{n\times3} \rightarrow \{1,2,...,C\}$ be a trained $C$-class classifier, which maps an input point cloud $\P$ to a class $c_{t}\in\{1,2,...,C\}$, such that $\digamma(\P) = c_{t}$.
 An adversarial attack aims to deceive the classifier by changing the point cloud $\P$ to $\P^{adv}$ so that $\digamma(\P^{adv}) \neq c_{t}$, while usually also requiring $\P^{adv} \approx \P$.

 Saliency score~(\ref{eq:saliency_score}) is an indicator of the sensitivity of the classifier to a perturbation of an input point.
 It has been shown~\cite{zheng2019pointcloud} to be effective in determining adversarial points, in the sense that perturbing or removing points with high saliency score can create adversarial examples.
 One issue with the saliency score is that its dynamic range can be variable.
-Hence, we define our adversarial score by normalizing the saliency score to the range $[0, 1]$.
-Specifically, for the $i$-th point $\p_i$, we define the adversarial score as
+Hence, the adversarial score is defined by normalizing the saliency score to the range $[0, 1]$.
+Specifically, for the $i$-th point $\p_i$, the adversarial score is defined as

 where $s_i$ is given in~(\ref{eq:saliency_score}).
 In the next section, we examine how well our fourteen features are able to predict $z(\p_i)$.